MicrochipTech/Azure-IoT-Heart-rate-monitor/README.md

 Flash the SD card image into a micro SD card using etcher: https://www.balena.io/etcher/

-username: root
+Username: root

 # Connect to Wi-Fi

-1. Make sure WILC SD is inserted.
+1. Make sure WILC SD is inserted (if using SAMA6D27-SOM1-EK).
 2. The image will connect automatically to the following credentials:
 **SSID**: MASTERS
 **Passphrase**: microchip